Dynamics of singular complex analytic vector fields with essential singularities II: Introduction

-Obviously, $\E(r,d)$ is an open complex submanifold of $\CC^{r+d+1}$, see \eqref{familiaErd} and \cite{AlvarezMucino2}.
-However for the study of analytical, geometrical and topological aspects of $\Psi_X$ and $X$, suitable coordinates that shed light on these kind of problems are desirable (recall for instance the role of the critical value $\{ c \}$, as useful ``coordinates'', in the dynamical study of the quadratic family $\{ z \mapsto z^2+c \}$).
-In particular, even though the map
+Obviously, $\E(r,d)$ is an open complex submanifold of $\CC^{r+d+1}$, see \cite{AlvarezMucino2}.
+However for the study of analytical, geometrical and topological aspects of $X$ and $\Psi_X$, ``geometrical parameters'' that shed light on the description of the vector fields are desirable.
+Recall for instance the role of the critical value map $\{f(z)_c=z^2 + c \} \mapsto c $, as dynamical parameters for the Mandelbrot set of the quadratic family; our search is for parameters with analogous properties.
+In our case, even though the map